Wall St Week Ahead: Investors look for signs in the rally's break

 Other analysts see some of the market's strong momentum finally waning.
 This week's decline caused the S&P 500 to trade below its 14-day moving average, but the index managed to close above the level.

-In another possible sign of weakening sentiment: Two massive blocks of puts were bought on Friday on the iShares MSCI Emerging Markets Fund (EEM.P) and the Vanguard FTSE Emerging Markets Fund (VWO.P), according to options strategists.
+In another possible sign of weakening sentiment: Two massive blocks of puts were bought on Friday on the iShares MSCI Emerging Markets Fund and the Vanguard FTSE Emerging Markets Fund, according to options strategists.

 The move suggests investors are hedging against a possible decline in emerging markets in the weeks and months ahead.